Welcome back! I’m Meghan from Vestal’s 21st Century Classroom, and I refuse to accept that Virginia Studies has to be boring.

 It is not difficult to find primary sources that allow

-illustrate segregation.
 Often, I will post a picture without actually telling

 the students what is happening.
 I give the students time to infer what they

-think is happening in the picture and write what emotions they feel when they
+think is happening in the picture and to write the emotions they feel when they first see it.
+Then, we discuss what is actually happening and the

 effects of segregation on life in Virginia.
-Primary sources are one of the best
+Primary sources are among the best ways to bring events in Virginia Studies to life.

 Create Virginia Studies Foldables